 Define filter phase type of the plugin's signal processing engine.

-Mixed phase setting brings together the best of Minimum phase an Linear phase settings and is the default choice for most mixing and mastering use cases.
+Optimum setting brings together the best of Minimum and Linear phase settings and is the default choice for most mixing and mastering use cases.

 It delivers clear and accurate sound at an affordable 20ms latency.

-Zero Latency setting ensures, as the title states, no latency to be added to your processing, making it even more applicable for live tracking.
+Zero Latency setting ensures that no latency will be added to your processing, making it even more applicable for live tracking.
 With decreased latency comes increased CPU usage and altered phase response of the outgoing audio which you can see when selecting Filter Phase under the "Add" curves selector.

 Linear phase setting guarantees linearity of the filter phase, thus delivering ultimately clear and accurate sound at a cost of approx. 60ms latency.

 Most of the time, this is the best setting to use when adjusting the overall spectral balance of your music.
 It is important to be aware that depending on the specific filter profile, this setting could introduce some pre-ringing to bass frequencies.

 While this is hardly audible when listening to the overall spectral balance of a song, you should be aware of this possibility when working on solo drum tracks.

 Min filter phase (Reference 3) setting ensures minimum latency of the plugin(approx 1.1ms) thus making it accessible for live tracking applications.